azavea/raster-vision/docs/quickstart.rst

 The input image (false color) and predictions are reproduced below.

 .. image:: img/vegas/1929.png
-  :width: 333
     :alt: The input image

 .. image:: img/vegas/predictions.png
-  :width: 333
     :alt: The predictions

 .. seealso:: You can read more about the :ref:`model bundle <model bundle>` concept and the :ref:`predict cli command` CLI command in the documentation.